Ezelia/ts2haxe/README.md

 * convert setTimer/setInterval syntax to Timer/Timer.delay.
 * add tests and samples

-feel free to post new features request in [Issue Tracker][1] .
+feel free to post new [features requests](https://github.com/Ezelia/ts2haxe/issues) .

 Help to improve ts2haxe
 -----------------------

-to help improving this script please report any issue with tast cases to the [Issue Tracker][1] . you are also welcome to fork and make pull requests to enhance/fix ts2haxe
+to help improving this script please report any issue with tast cases to the [Issue Tracker](https://github.com/Ezelia/ts2haxe/issues) . you are also welcome to fork and make pull requests to enhance/fix ts2haxe